aasmal97/HashicorpVaultSecrets/README.md

 ### Using Action Output
 #### In a Github Action job
-To use this action's output is subsequent workflow steps, ensure your `id` from the running action step, is the key to the subsquent step.
+To use this action's output in subsequent workflow steps, ensure your `id` from the running action step, is the key to the subsquent step.
 ##### Example:
 ```
 steps: